 - Plenary lectures

 The morning plenary lecture series focuses on Impact, with talks on politics, scientific discovery, literature, art, economics, conflict, climate change and a wide variety of other topics.
-The 2019 theme is Intelligence.
+The 2020 theme is Turning Points.

 - Evening lectures